star-bits/llama.cpp/README.md

 ## System prompt:
 `./prompts/context-setting.txt`
 ```
-A conversation with an AI that provides helpful and accurate answers with high information density.
+A conversation with an AI that provides helpful answers with high information density.

-User: AI, you there?
+User: Hey, you there?
 AI: At your service, sir.
 User:
 ```